wp-plugins/facebook-tools/readme.txt

 1. Make sure your template is calling *wp_head()* and *wp_footer()* to allow loading of the Facebook API library.

 == Changelog ==

+= 1.2.1 =
+* Fixed fb_commentcount() bug returning the incorrect href attribute
+* Added a new parameter to fb_commentcount() to allow for returning the count instead of directly echoing it out.
+* Fixed fb_likebutton() "send" bug
+* Updated/fixed the fb_likebutton() and fb_sendbutton() to fall back on the current item in The Loop if no pass "href" attribute is passed in the parameters.
+* Fixed the XML warning for fb_commentcount()

 = 1.2.0 =
 * Added the new Facebook Send button.
 (See instructions for usage example)